 Green Your Home!

 Save Energy & Save Money.
-New this fall: 3 workshops on concrete ways you can save energy and money with home retrofits and solar energy options.
-Sign up for one or more sessions.
+These three very popular workshops will show you concrete ways to save energy and money with home retrofits and solar energy options!

 In this workshop you’ll learn twelve different ways to really lower your energy usage, cut your utility bills, and help the environment.
 Most are free or low-cost, while others require some investment, including heat pumps.
 All have very good returns on the investment.
 You’ll also learn where to find funds to do energy upgrades to your home.
 Taught by Peter Talmage, former Greenfield Community College energy efficiency instructor.

 Find out how solar hot water systems work and what state and federal incentives are available for your home.
 A two-collector solar hot water system can provide 60-70% of the hot water for a two- to four-person household.
-New state rebates help reduce costs of a two-collector solar hot water system to about $2500 or less!
+State rebates can help reduce costs of a two-collector solar hot water system to about $2500 or less!
 Solar hot water collectors can be matched up with many different backup sources.
-The option for a free home site evaluation by an installer is included.
+A free home site evaluation option is included.
 Taught by technical staff from Stiebel-Eltron in Hatfield, MA.

 Learn how solar electric PV (photovoltaic) systems work and ways to make it affordable right now.
 Solar electricity benefits include: